KevinWhite-KWS/Light-Server/README.md

 | 06 | Sets the LEDs to two or more blocks of colours where each block occupies a particular percentage of the available LEDs | ```0601000003212221FF000000FF000000FF``` Specifies that the LEDs should be divided into three groups: 33% red, 34% green, 33% blue.
 The effect last for a single rendering frame in duration.
 | 07 | Renders a moving ‘rainbow’ colour effect over a number of steps across a specified length | ```070100000A3C003FF000000FF000000FF``` Specifies that a rainbow effect involving red, green, and blue will be rendered over a ‘virtual’ length of 10 pipels for 60 steps.
 The effect will start at the end closest to the controller.

-More information about the instruction set can be found in the document: .
+See the section "Further documentation" for more comprehensive information about the instruction set.

 ##### Colours
 Colours are specified as 6 hexidecimal values: two for each component of RGB.
 For example: ```00FF00``` specifies blue.